- Fort Smith School District

 Alternative Education

-In keeping with the mission of the Fort Smith Public Schools District, which stresses assisting each student in realizing their academic and personal success today and in the future, the District offers a number of educational choices supporting the development of students whose educational needs are not met by traditional programs.
-These choices include classrooms which accommodate the varied learning styles of students and provide programs which utilize a variety of methods and materials.
-Alternative learning classrooms provide students who have not had success in a traditional program to participate in a program designed to address social, behavioral, and/or academic challenges he/she may face.
-It is the purpose of each alternative setting to provide the counseling, behavioral support, and academic support that will assist the student in returning to a regular classroom setting.
+• In keeping with the FSPS mission of helping every student realize their academic and personal success today and in the future, the District offers several educational choices to support the development of students whose educational needs are not met by traditional programs.
+These choices include classrooms that accommodate students' varied learning styles and provide programs that utilize various methods and materials.
+Alternative learning classrooms allow students who have not succeeded in a traditional program to participate in a program designed to address the social, behavioral, and/or academic challenges they may face.
+The purpose of each alternative setting is to provide counseling, behavioral support, and academic support that will assist the student in returning to a regular classroom setting.

-Belle Point Center offers opportunities for at-risk students in grades 6-12.
-BPC provides a normal high school curriculum in a closely supervised environment.
-The student to teacher ratio in these classes is kept small.
-Belle Point Center also offers a study skills class for 17 year old students who wish to pursue a GED.
+Belle Point Center (BPC) offers opportunities for at-risk students in grades 6-12.
+BPC provides a regular high school curriculum in a closely supervised environment.
+The student-to-teacher ratio in these classes is kept small.
+Belle Point Center also offers a study skills class for 17-year-old students who wish to pursue a GED.

-Early Intervention Kindergarten (EIK) and Opportunity Center classes are offered to elementary students who are not being successful in a regular classroom setting due to behavior issues.
-EIK, Opportunity Center I (grades 1 and 2), Opportunity Center II (grades 3 and 4), and Opportunity Center III (grade 5) are located at Sutton Elementary School.
+Early Intervention Kindergarten (EIK) and Opportunity Center classes are offered to elementary students who have been unsuccessful in a regular classroom setting due to behavior issues.
+EIK, Opportunity Center I (grades 1 and 2), Opportunity Center II (grades 3 and 4), and Opportunity Center III (grade 5) are located at Sutton Elementary School

 The PAR program (Positive Attitude Renewal) is located at Fairview Elementary.
 PAR provides an alternative to suspension for elementary students.